Elements of a Strong Proposal

 We receive many proposals.
 Those that are successful generally meet the following criteria in addition to those previously described.

-- documents a track record of success in acquiring power and achieving social change; campaign victories are described.
+- Documents a track record of action in exerting power and achieving social change; campaigns and their victories are described.

-- is explicit about the outcomes it seeks to achieve in the next year, that is, what it seeks to change, and what it seeks to gain, especially from policymakers and policy making institutions.
+- Is explicit about the outcomes it seeks to achieve in the next year, that is, what it seeks to change, and what it seeks to gain in specific terms, both for its constituents and from policymakers and policy making institutions.